 Adjust strategies and processes based on lessons learned from completed projects.

-Encourage a culture of continuous improvement within your organization.
+Encourage a culture of continuous improvement within your organisation.

 Regularly review project management processes, methodologies, and tools to identify areas for enhancement, while gathering feedback from project teams and stakeholders to refine future project roadmaps.